-2 Footnote no longer applicable.

-3 Under the Public Sector Management Act 1994 s.
+2 Under the Public Sector Management Act 1994 s.
 112(2), a reference in a written law to the Public Service Board is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Minister for Public Sector Management (as defined in the Interpretation Act 1984).
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).

-4 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
-5, the State Administration Tribunal Act 2004 s.
+3 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-5 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
-8 Div 5 reads as follows:
+4 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
+8 Div.
+5 is a transitional provision that is of no further effect.

-“

-Division 5 — Transitional provisions

-242. References to the Executive Director

-(1) After commencement, a reference in a written law that is, or is to be taken to be, to the Executive Director (as defined in the Fish Resources Management Act 1994 as in force before commencement) is to have effect as if it had been amended to be a reference to the CEO (as defined in the Fish Resources Management Act 1994 as in force after commencement).

-(2) Subsection (1) does not apply if a contrary intention appears or the context otherwise requires.

-(3) In this section —

-“commencement” means the time at which section 232 comes into operation.

-”.